AlexWargon/LeoEcs-Unity-Extension/README.md

 # LeoEcs Unity Extension
 # How to use:
-0) Init EcsWorld in Awake Method
+0) Init EcsWorld from Awake method

 1) After instatiating EcsWorld, Call MonoConvertor.Init(link to world)
 ```C#